openstax/oer.exports/README.md

 1. [./xsl/xhtml-dedup-svg.xsl](./xsl/xhtml-dedup-svg.xsl) Removes duplicate SVG elements (BUG?)
 1. [./xsl/dedup-references.xsl](./xsl/dedup-references.xsl) Removes references inside a Citation
 1. Convert HTML+CSS to PDF using PrinceXML

+# Complete Zip Data

+The Zip file contains the following interesting files which are frequently tweaked for testing:

+- `collection.xml` This is the Table of Contents of the book.
+It links to individual pages in a book and specifies the chapters/appendixes in the book.
+It can be edited to make a much smaller book for development/testing

+- `index_auto_generated.cnxml` These files contain the book content.
+To test styling changes locally content can be edited by changing these files.
+The XML format still needs to follow the format described in https://legacy.cnx.org/eip-help/tags